-- 6. Reg 5 Universal Credit (Transitional Provisions) Regulations 2014 No.1230; separately, income-based JSA and income-related ESA are abolished for affected claimants under separate provisions at Article 4 of The Welfare Reform Act 2012 (Commencement No.9 and Transitional and Transitory Provisions and Commencement No.8 and Savings and Transitional Provisions (Amendment)) Order 2013 No.983 (‘the No.9 Order’); and similar provisions in individual Commencement Orders introducing full service areas (see, for example, Article 4 of SI 2016 No.33).
+- 5. Available at 6.
+Reg 5 Universal Credit (Transitional Provisions) Regulations 2014 No.1230; separately, income-based JSA and income-related ESA are abolished for affected claimants under separate provisions at Article 4 of The Welfare Reform Act 2012 (Commencement No.9 and Transitional and Transitory Provisions and Commencement No.8 and Savings and Transitional Provisions (Amendment)) Order 2013 No.983 (‘the No.9 Order’); and similar provisions in individual Commencement Orders introducing full service areas (see, for example, Article 4 of SI 2016 No.33).

 - 7. The rules are contained in each Commencement Order introducing full service areas.
 See, for example, Article 7 (read with Article 4) of SI 2016 No.33.

 - 8. See note 6.